dnce17/pdf_to_survey_quiz/README.md

     python3 main.py path_to_PDF_file.pdf [results.csv]
     ```
     * Replace **path_to_PDF_file.pdf** with the path of your PDF survey
     * **Optionally**, replace **[results]** with any name.
 The results of the survey will be saved in this CSV file.
-If omitted, no CSV will be created and results will not be saved anywhere.
+If omitted, no CSV will be created or updated (if it already exists), and the results will not be saved anywhere.
         * **NOTE:** Users don't need to create the CSV file beforehand.
 It will be made if nonexistent.

         **Example**